Education Financing

 Financial aid is money used to pay for college and includes grants, scholarships, work-study jobs, and loans.

 The FAFSA is the first step in applying for many forms of financial aid.
-Every student should complete the application prior to entering college and re-apply for financial aid each year enrolled in school.
+Every student who is seeking any type of financial aid assistance should complete the application prior to entering college and each year they are enrolled in college.

 Submit the application even if you don’t think you would qualify for federal financial aid.
 You cannot borrow through the Direct or PLUS loan programs without completing the FAFSA.